-If we want to map objects from $\mathcal{B}_1$ and $\mathcal{B}_n$, but the training data between the two categories is limited, Theorem~\ref{thm:compose} provides an alternative way.
-It suffices to find a path between the two categories, and learn the functors for each edge of the path.
-This is especially useful when some of the categories are pretrained (like GPT or CLIP).
-For example, \citet{carlsson2022cross} and \citet{chen2022altclip} use multilingual text pairs to train the functors between various language categories and the English category, which are further connected to the image category using CLIP.
-By doing that, they easily extend CLIP to the multilingual settings.
+If we want to map objects from $\mathcal{B}_1$ to $\mathcal{B}_n$, but the direct training data between the two categories is limited, Theorem~\ref{thm:compose} provides an alternative route.
+It suffices to find a path between the two categories and learn the functors for each edge of the path.
+This is especially useful when some of the categories are pretrained, such as GPT or CLIP.
+For example, \citet{carlsson2022cross} and \citet{chen2022altclip} use multilingual text pairs to train the functors between various language categories and the English category, which are then connected to the image category using CLIP.
+In this way, they naturally extend CLIP to multilingual settings.